YongchengYAO/CartiMorph/README.md

 **CartiMorph: a framework for automated knee articular cartilage morphometrics** (under review)

 - a method for automated cartilage thickness mapping that is robust to cartilage lesions
-- a method for automated full-thicknes cartilage loss (FCL) estimation
+- a method for automated full-thickness cartilage loss (FCL) estimation
-- a rule-based cartilage parcellation method that is robust ot FCL
+- a rule-based cartilage parcellation method that is robust to FCL

 ![paper-CartiMorph-bw](README.assets/paper-CartiMorph-bw.png)